ec-jrc/lisflood-code/docs/4_Static-Maps_reservoirs-lakes/index.md

 |Reservoir normal outflow| res_normal_outflow.txt; <br>2 columms: ID VALUE; 1 row for each reservoir|Units: m3/s|Normal outflow|
 |Reseervoir minimum outflow| res_min_outflow.txt; <br>2 columms: ID VALUE; 1 row for each reservoir|Units: m3/s|Minimum outflow|

-The well-known Global Reservoir and Dam Database[GDW](https://www.globaldamwatch.org/grand) now superseeded by the Global Dam Watch [GDW](https://www.globaldamwatch.org/database) is a relevant example of source of data for lakes map and tables.
+The well-known Global Reservoir and Dam Database [GDW](https://www.globaldamwatch.org/grand) now superseeded by the Global Dam Watch [GDW](https://www.globaldamwatch.org/database) is a relevant example of source of data for lakes map and tables.

 ### Methodology
 As a first step, it is recommended to create a file including all reservoir information required by OS LISFLOOD and some relevant metadata that can help with model analysis and results description.